 Lesson 12: Writing a Conclusion to Research

-***If you would like for your students to write their first drafts on something that continues to support organization for them, we have also provided some lined paper that might lend them the extra guidance.
+***If you would like for your students to write their first drafts on something that continues to support organization for them, you will find guided lined paper.

 Lesson 13: Research Rendezvous Celebration

 We love ending a unit of study with a celebration.